pmcalabrese/express-typescript-boilerplate/README.md

 # Express Typescript Boilerplate

-A minimalistic boilerplate, with everything you need to build services with Express and Typescript.
+A minimalistic boilerplate, with everything you need to start building services with Express and Typescript.
 It uses the following technologies:

  - Node 4
  - Express 4
+ - JWT Authentication with jsonwebtoken lib
  - Gulp
  - Typescript 1.8
+ - Typing for manage Typescrupt type definition
  - PM2
  - Handlebar template